Lagos Assembly Approves Re-ordering Of N93bn In 2019 Budget | Leadership Newspaper

 Lagos Assembly Approves Re-ordering Of N93bn In 2019 Budget

-The Lagos State House of Assembly on Tuesday approved the re-ordering of N93,742,530billion from the 2019 budget size of N873.552billion as requested by the State Governor Babajide Sanwo-Olu.
+The Lagos State House of Assembly yesterday approved the re-ordering of N93,742,530billion from the 2019 budget size of N873.552billion as requested by Governor Babajide Sanwo-Olu.

-The bill was passed after Chairman of Committee on Economic Planning and Budget Hon.
-R.E.
-Oluwo read report on the re-ordering of the 2019 budget on the floor of the house.
+The bill was passed after chairman of Committee on Economic Planning and Budget, Hon R.E.
+Oluwo, read report on the re-ordering of the 2019 budget yesterday on the floor of the house.

 He also said passage of the bill will enable the governor embark on construction of roads immediately after the raining season.